jethrojones/website/_notes/Assumptions.md

 [[Learning is a lifelong process]].
 It's malpractice to think of it just as the years of K-12 schooling.

+[Education](https://jethro.site/2023/09/25/education-is-the-responsibility-of-25a/)  is the responsibility of the family and the state steps in to support it. [[All parents want their kids to be successful]].

 [All learning is spiritual](https://jethro.site/2023/10/09/the-value-of-spiritual-learning/).

 All learning is personal.